Chrriis/DJ-Native-Swing/DJNativeSwing/Release/readme.txt

   NativeInterfaceHandler.runEventPump();
 }

-The last call is blocking until all non-daemon threads terminate.
-This is a paranoid check as Swing applications usually call System.exit(int).
+The last call is blocking.
+It expects the application to call System.exit(int).

 If you want to use the shaping mode for native components (cf the demo), you need the JNA files "jna.jar" and "jna_WindowUtils.jar" in your classpath.